Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Introduction

-In this paper, we present the experimental methods used to observe resonance peak splitting and variable finesse, along with the results obtained from a tabletop, meter-scale implementation of a linear three-mirror cavity.
+In this paper, we present the experimental methods used to observe resonant doublet and variable finesse, along with the results obtained from a tabletop, meter--scale implementation of a linear 3MC.